 The Power of Routine: How Consistency Supports Child Development

 If there's one piece of advice that pediatricians, child psychologists, and experienced parents consistently agree on, it's this: children thrive on routine.
+The American Academy of Pediatrics highlights the importance of family routines for healthy development.
 But why?
 And how can we create routines that support rather than constrain our families?

 Why Children Need Predictability